US Expat Taxes & FATCA - Form 8938

 - If you are required to file a Form 8938 and you have a specified foreign financial asset reported on Form 3520, Form 3520-A, Form 5471, Form 8621, or Form 8865, you do not need to report the asset on Form 8938.
 On Form 8938, however, you do have to identify which and how many of each of these forms you did file.

-- Even if a foreign financial asset is reported on one of the forms listed above, it still must be included it in your calculation of specified foreign financial assets.
+- Even if a foreign financial asset is reported on one of the forms listed above, it still must be included In your calculation of specified foreign financial assets.

 - The penalty for failing to file Form 8938 is USD 10,000, with an additional penalty up to $50,000 for continued failure to file after IRS notification.
 A 40% penalty on any understatement of tax attributable to non-disclosed assets can also be imposed and special statute of limitation rules apply.